Spike Team: Main characters

-Elegant and snob, she's the youngest daughter of a very important family of Evertown: her father Roger is a rich businessman, and her mother Stella Ardakis is a woman of class.
+Elegant and snobby, she's the youngest daughter of a very important family of Evertown: her father Roger is a rich businessman, and her mother Stella Ardakis is a woman of class.
 She also has two older brothers, Hugh and Steven, who work in her father's companies.
 A smart girl who loves pink, she is very kind and always sees the best of everyone.
 She dreams of becoming a fashion designer.
-She finds her gem, the lapis lazuli of Perseverance, in episode 17.
+She finds her gem, the lapis lazuli of Perseverance, but shown in episode 17.